gitgabrielguevara/ift-client/README.md

 ### Questions and Answers
 How do you plan on learning/implementing this new technology?
-- The new technology that will be implemented is Yaml2.0.
-There is a descent amount of information available through thier website documenation.
+- The new technology that will be implemented is Yaml.
+There is a decent amount of information available through thier website documenation.
 What I can't learn there will come from trial and error.

 What is your goal with this project?
 - The main focus of this project is to create a functioning backend that compiles users documents.
 It is a challenge I have been thinking about for a long time.
 I would consider it a major success if I can get even a small part of the 50 legal documents I have stored for this use.